 The Nemo Vector is a great option if you are looking to save on space and cut down some weight.
 The pad comes with an integrated foot pump that can also act as a pillow, so you can spare your breath and leave your pump behind at home.
 The extra valves make it faster to deflate and compress, and it packs up real compact – into the size of a water bottle!

-So what is the best sleeping pad to take backpacking?
+What is the best sleeping pad for backpacking?

 After all my intense comparison, experimentation, and perusal, I’ve come to the conclusion that I can’t pick just one sleeping pad to rule them all.

 Thermarest NeoAir Xtherm

 In terms of absolute comfort, durability and ease of use – there’s no doubt that the Thermarest NeoAir Xtherm performs brilliantly.
 It is in my opinion, the best camping pad of 2020.
 It’s light, comfortable and has the highest R value of any sleeping pad on the market.
 If you have the budget and if you are looking for a fantastic all-rounder sleeping pad to take backpacking, camping or hiking then go for the NeoAir.

 But wait, Thermarest doesn’t get to take all the glory.
 The underdog here is a sleeping pad brand that changed the game.

 Klymit Static V2

 So what is the best budget sleeping pad?
 My top pick for the best value sleeping pad of 2020 is the Klymit Static V2.
 In my opinion, Kylmit are kicking ass right now and producing some truly incredible value sleeping pads.
 It’s my pick of the best budget sleeping pads.